OWASP/ASVS/5.0/en/0x14-V6-Cryptography.md

 - Regularly evaluating the cryptographic landscape to assess new risks and adapt algorithms accordingly.
 - Discovering and managing cryptographic use cases throughout the application's lifecycle to ensure that all cryptographic assets are accounted for and secured.

-## V6.1 Data Classification and Cryptographic Inventory
+## V6.1 Cryptographic Inventory

-The most important asset is the data processed, stored, or transmitted by an application.
-Always perform a privacy impact assessment to classify the data protection needs of any stored data correctly.
-In addition, ensure that all cryptographic assets, such as algorithms, keys, and certificates, are regularly discovered, inventoried, and assessed.
+Ensure that all cryptographic assets, such as algorithms, keys, and certificates, are regularly discovered, inventoried, and assessed.

 |     #     | Description                                                                                                                                                                                                                                                                                         | L1  | L2  | L3  | CWE |
 | :-------: | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :-: | :-: | :-: | :-: |